For a cleaner, greener community

 For CNY residents looking to take advantage of solar power, there are two main routes:

-• Enroll in a community solar project (available to renters and homeowners) through your utility company;
+• Sign up for a community solar project (available to renters too!)

 Rooftop Solar